dragon2snow/NestopiaPlus/readme.txt

 Slalom, Marble Maddness etc).
 However, in comparision to other emulators which are either scanline or tile based this is slower but if you're running it on.. say a P4 or at least a very fast P3 there shouldn't be any notable speed loss.
-Now, if you really want to loose speed set the resolution and bit depth to 1600*1200 32bpp, stretch the picture to fit screen, enable scanlines, adjust to maximum sample rate and bit depth and go nuts.

 -----------------------------------------------------------------------------
 About the Source Code